Emil Lang: Aerial victory claims

 According to US historian David T. Zabecki, Lang was credited with 173 aerial victories.
-Spick also lists him with 173 aerial victories claimed in 403 combat missions.
+Spick also lists him with 173 aerial victories claimed in 403 combat missions, and a mission-to-claim ratio of 2.33.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 172 aerial victory claims.
 This number includes 141 aerial victories on the Eastern Front and 31 on the Western Front, including one four-engined bomber.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 36 Ost 00333".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.